Combined Studies MA (General) January 2025 or September 2025 entry

 Fees

 Combined Studies students can apply for the SAAS part-time fee grant to cover the cost of tuition fees.
-To be eligible for SAAS funding you must earn less than £25,000 per year in gross personal income (before tax and national insurance).
+To be eligible for SAAS funding you must be resident in Scotland and earn less than £25,000 per year in gross personal income (before tax and national insurance).
 For more information about SAAS funding for part-time study, please refer to the SAAS website.

 More information on tuition fees can be found on the undergraduate fees and funding page.